 The following is an estimate of the range of Rhinoplasty cost in Melbourne, primarily for first-time nose surgeries.

-Low-Cost Prices for Rhinoplasty (General surgeon, GP or doctor-in-training)
+Low-Cost Prices for Rhinoplasty (General surgeon, General Practitioner or doctor-in-training)

-Low-cost Nose Surgery prices are usually offered by either a general surgeon, dermatologist, dentist or General Practitioner.
-They will often refer to themselves as a ‘Cosmetic Surgeon’, but will not be a Specialist nor a member of RACS.
+Low-cost Nose Surgery prices are usually offered by either a general surgeon or General Practitioner.
+They will often refer to themselves as a ‘Cosmetic Surgeon’, but will not be a Specialist nor a member of RACS (Royal Australasian College of Surgeons).

 - Their nose surgery prices may range from just under $12,000 to $14,500/$15,000.